nareshganatra/dialogflow-yahoo-weather/README.md

 The service packs the result in the Api.ai webhook-compatible response JSON and returns it to Api.ai.

+app.py is for Dialogflow v1
+app_v2.py is for Dialogflow v1

 ## License
 See [LICENSE](LICENSE).